corradomarzano/HPC-Galaxy-Merger-Gadget4/README.md

 ## 📂 Repository Structure

-- `config/`: Gadget4 configuration and parameter files.
+- `config/`: Gadget4 configuration and parameters files.

 - `scripts/`: Python tools for data processing and scientific plotting.

-- `plots/`: High-resolution renders of the simulation.
+- `plots/`: High-resolution renders of the simulation and plots of the data analysis.